Two Florists Working

 Step 6: Calculate total net cash flow

-Start with your opening cash balance, add your total net cash flow, and check that it matches your closing cash balance on your bank statement.
-If it doesn’t, double-check your numbers.
+Start with your opening cash balance, add your total net cash flow, and check that it matches the closing cash balance on your bank statement.
+If not, double-check your numbers.

-• Catch upcoming cash gaps before they become a crisis
+• Catch cash gaps before they become critical

-• Use real cash data to guide pricing, spending, hiring, and other key moves
+• Use real cash data to guide pricing, spending, and hiring

 Showing you’ve got a solid grip on your cash flow can be the difference between a yes and a no from lenders.
-If you're looking to get a business loan, we might just be the helping hand you need.
+If you're looking to get a business loan, we can help you compare options and find the right fit.

-We help Australian SMEs (20k and counting!) access fast, flexible loans tailored to your needs and getting started couldn’t be easier: just tell us a bit about your loan needs, and we’ll handle the approval from beginning to end, so you can focus on what matters—your business.
+We help Australian SMEs access fast, flexible loans tailored to your needs and getting started couldn’t be easier: just tell us a bit about your loan needs, and we’ll handle the approval from beginning to end, so you can focus on running your business.
 Get a quote today.

 {{first-banner}}